Technigo/project-business-site/README.md

 # What I learned

 - How to create HTML forms
-- How to create a video header and make it responsive
+- How to manipulate with video tag in HTML
 - How to create an accordion section using JavaScipt
 - For this project, I started with desktop screen styling and learned how to use media queries.